Fingernails (film): Production

-The film was announced in January 2021, with Carey Mulligan starring in the film and Christos Nikou directing, marking his English language debut.
+The film was announced in January 2021, with Carey Mulligan starring and Christos Nikou writing and directing, marking the Greek filmmaker's English-language debut.
 Mulligan joined the project upon watching and being impressed by Nikou's previous film Apples.
 No further developments would be announced until May 2022, when Jessie Buckley and Riz Ahmed were cast in the film, with Buckley replacing Mulligan.
 Apple Studios would also acquire the rights to the film that same month.
 In September, Jeremy Allen White joined the cast.
 Luke Wilson and Annie Murphy would be added to the cast in December.

-Principal photography commenced in Toronto and Hamilton, Ontario at the end of October 2022 and wrapped that December.
+Principal photography commenced in Toronto and Hamilton, Ontario in late October 2022 and wrapped that December.

+Release

+Fingernails had its world premiere at the 50th Telluride Film Festival on August 31, 2023.
+It also screened at the 2023 Toronto International Film Festival on September 12, 2023.
+The movie had its European premiere during the Zurich Film Festival on September 29, 2023.
+It had a limited release on October 27, 2023, prior to streaming on Apple TV+ on November 3, 2023.